-It was always our dream to live at the beach in Florida.
-When we moved to the Gulf Coast in 2017, every moment we spent at the beach seemed unreal.
-In the beginning we were so excited, "We get to live here!"
-After 5 years of living in Florida and another coastal move, we've become familiar with the ups and downs of residing in the Sunshine State.
+Updated: February 15, 2023.
+Living at the beach in Florida was always our dream, and we made it a reality when we moved to the Gulf Coast in 2017.
+Spending time at the beach has been an incredible experience for us, and we want to share our knowledge with those considering a move to their favorite Florida beach.
+In this post, we've compiled a complete Florida moving checklist to help you with your relocation plans.
+After 6 years of living in Florida and two moves, we've become familiar with the ups and downs of residing in the Sunshine State.
 Is it still great?
 Heck, yes!
 However, we've had some reality checks along the way.
-We'd like to share our Florida moving checklist with those of you considering a move to your favorite Florida beach (or near it).
-First let's look at the downside.
+Here are a few things we've learned.
 Living on a Florida Beach vs. Near It?
-We live 6 miles from the ocean beach.
-That's about a 10-15 minute drive depending on what time of day (and year) it is.
+Myth: Living on the beachfront is the best Originally, we lived about 22 miles inland from the Gulf Coast near Bradenton, Florida.
+Currently we live 6 miles from the ocean beach on the east coast.
+That's about a 15 minute drive depending on what time of day (and year) it is.
 Do we wish we lived right on the beach?
-Sometimes, but we prefer to stick with a house that has less maintenance, costs and risks.
+Sometimes, but we prefer to stick with a house that has less maintenance, costs and risks, especially after the 2022 hurricanes.
 Beach living is really expensive!
-Some of the added costs beach residents have include:
+Some of the added costs beachfront residents have include:

-Does not having to pay any income tax in Florida make up for this?
-Unfortunately, no. Despite what you've heard, Florida is one of the most expensive states to live in (at time of publication 2022).
-You could choose a home a few blocks from the beach and walk over.
+Myth: it's cheap to live in Florida In Florida we do not have to pay any income tax but there are still expenses.
+Does not having to pay any income tax make up for these expenses?
+Unfortunately, no. Despite what you've heard, Florida is one of the most expensive states to live in (at time of publication 2023).
+Taxes and insurance are on the rise.
+In fact, Miami and Tampa have the highest cost of living in the nation right now.
+A very small home can cost over $400,000.
+Condo fees can be over $1000 per month.
+One option is to choose a home a few blocks from the beach and walk over.
 This may help with SOME of the costs of coastal living.
 Although in some areas, like Siesta Key, Naples and Sanibel Island it may still be too pricey.
-For us, the best choice is a quick drive to the beach, away from flood and evacuation zones.
-We love being able to enjoy it and come back home whenever we please.
-The drive does take longer when winter vacationers (snowbirds) are in Florida from April to November...sometimes up to an hour!
-Not to mention the crowded restaurants and multiple cars going up and down the beach access roads.
+For us, the best choice is to live in a home that's a quick drive to the beach.
+It's away from flood and evacuation zones.
+The drive does take longer when winter vacationers (snowbirds) are in Florida from April to November...but it's a small price to pay.
+Beach access roads can get crowded at times too.
 Still, we love living here.
 Florida Weather and Salty Air Florida has legendary humidity.
 When it rains in Florida, it really comes down.
 You can get several inches in an hour as well as hundreds of lightning strikes.
 During the summer rainy season, this can happen every afternoon.
 This excessive moisture can lead to mold in various places around and on your home.
 You will also need to have a vehicle capable of driving in such downpours.
 We all want the "Salt Life" right?
 Living right at the beach, however, the salty sea air can wreak havoc by covering your house windows with a salty film.
 Your vehicle will also meet the same fate.
-Be careful to choose a property with a garage.
+If possible, choose a property with a garage.
 It will save you hours of washing your vehicle.
 Even so, you will likely have to wash it more frequently than before to prevent corrosion of metal parts.
 We wash our pickup truck after every beach visit.
-Smelly Beach Sargassum and Red Tide The shoreline is an ever-changing landscape.
+Myth: it's always hot in Florida If you live in Central Florida you will get chilly temperatures.
+This past winter we experienced 3 days of frost at night.
+This happened inland even when we lived near Bradenton.
+The Florida Panhandle gets quite cold in the winter.
+A wet suit is required if you want to swim in Destin or Panama City Beach.
+Myth: the beach is always perfect The shoreline is an ever-changing landscape.
 Most of the time it is beautiful...like paradise.
 However, both coasts of Florida suffer from natural problems at different times of the year.
 Daytona Beach, Miami Beach, Sebastian Inlet and the Palm Beach areas can get covered with Sargassum.
 This is excess seaweed which the Caribbean Sea delivers to the Gulf Stream.
 It eventually ends up on Central Florida beaches.
 Thankfully, this natural mess turns into much needed sand on the beach, but it sure smells bad while doing this.
 Red Tide is also an unpleasant visitor, mostly affecting the Gulf beaches on the west coast.
 This is also a smelly event that can irritate the nose and throat.
 The toxins from red tide can cause symptoms in humans and pets if they are exposed to contaminated water or air from wave action.
 The effects of this toxic algae bloom are devastating to marine life and can kill fish.
 We have experienced this a few times at Clearwater Beach and sadly had to leave the beach.
 Before you head out on a road trip to the beach, check the forecasts for red tide blooms in the Gulf of Mexico.
-Beachfront Living and Evacuation Zones We all know Florida has hurricanes.
+Beachfront Living and Evacuation Zones Myth: you can ride out a hurricane We all know Florida has hurricanes.
 However, beachfront property comes with even more complications that just a possible "direct hit" to your home.
 Flooding and high winds make all coastal areas "evacuation zones".
 This means that storm surge could become a life-threatening event and you may have to leave your home during a major storm.
 You may have only a few minutes to prepare to leave.
+Most deaths occur from storm surge, not wind.
 After you return, you may be faced with hurricane property damage to repair.
-This can happen anywhere in Florida, but coastal areas have more wind and water.
+You may even lose your entire home.
+This can happen anywhere in Florida, but coastal areas have more wind and water to deal with.
 Is Living On The Beach Worth It?
 The Upside This is for you to decide.
-Daytona Beach Shores area Realtor Ann Manning, who has transacted two million in sales this year, says that a Florida beach home is a good investment, especially if you plan to rent it out some of the time.
+Daytona Beach Shores area Realtor Ann Manning, who transacted two million in sales in 2022, says that a Florida beach home can be a good investment, especially if you plan to rent it out some of the time.
+A home within walking or driving distance is a great choice.
 It is also good for the soul: studies show that residents in coastal regions (not just beachfront real estate) enjoy better overall mental and physical health.
 We give this a two thumbs up!
 ALL homes come with expenses, pests, weather risks and maintenance.
 Walking or exercising on the beach, fresh air and sunshine just makes everything better!
-If we had the budget, we would probably live right on the beach.
+If we had the budget, we would probably live closer to the beach - even with all the risks.
 What could be better than rising up every morning and walking on the sand, or seeing the sunset each night?
-Weigh the pros and cons of coastal living before you buy.
+Weigh the pros and cons of coastal living before you buy and use a realtor that is familiar with the area.
 Try renting a home in Florida first to see if the area is to your liking.
 Then take the plunge...we'll see you in the waves!
-You Might Also Enjoy:
+You Might Also Enjoy: Disclaimer: Our blog website is for general information only and not to be used for any official information.
+Reference official news and sources for your travel making decisions.
+Though we aim to provide you with up-to-date information, we make no representations or warranties of any kind (expressed or implied) about the completeness, accuracy, reliability, suitability or availability of any information, products, services or related graphics contained on the website for any purpose.
+Full Disclaimer here.

 Comments are closed.